-The thing I didn’t expect with this chainsaw was just what it could cut, which is why it costs more then the other units on this list.
-It can easily handle the small tasks like delimbing trees, and removing small trees.
+The thing I didn’t expect with this chainsaw was just what it could cut, which is why it costs more than the other units on this list.
+It can easily handle small tasks like delimbing trees and removing small trees.
 But it was able to cut down some red oaks that were 20 inches in diameter, which is impressive.
-I know red oak isn’t the hardest oak to cut, but for a chainsaw with a 12 inch bar it is impressive.
+I know red oak isn’t the hardest oak to cut, but for a chainsaw with a 12-inch bar, it is impressive.

 What I Like About The Tanaka

-- The engine on this chainsaw is very impressive to me, I was genuinely surprised with how much power it had.
+- The engine on this chainsaw is very impressive to me, I was genuinely surprised by how much power it had.

-- I didn’t think to much about the top handle of this unit, until I started to use it one handed.
-It was just so well balanced and felt as comfortable as operating it two handed.
+- I didn’t think too much about the top handle of this unit until I started to use it one-handed.
+It was just so well balanced and felt as comfortable as operating it two-handed.

 The Best Small Gas Chainsaw

 This is a powerful chainsaw thanks to its 38.22cc engine.
 It’s a very solid engine that I found has only but one issue.
 One of the things I have seen again and again with this chainsaw is that it is hard to start, which I can’t deny.

 It is difficult to start, but once it does it works like a dream.
 It idles great and sounds right at high revs cuttings through some solid 14 inches in diameter pine trees.

 One thing that really stood out with this chainsaw to me was its lack of vibration feedback.
 When operating this chainsaw at high revs, you could still feel the vibration of course, but it didn’t feel too bad that is was making my hands go numb.
 Which is a nice quality of life improvement.